Case Study: Making Coaching Work at Woodham

 6. Coach!

 Coaching: the most crucial part of the process.
 As outlined in the 2021 EEF Effective professional development report staff need time to implement if we want professional development to influence student outcomes.
 All our coaches are given a lesson every week in which to coach.
 This time is protected and sends the message that coaching is something we value and prioritise.
-We have a Lead Coach to QA the process and pair coaches carefully to ensure that coaches are best places to give the support teachers need.
+We have a Lead Coach to QA the process and pair coaches carefully to ensure that coaches are best placed to give the support teachers need.
 Although our Coaches are expert practitioners, we supplement their understanding with the aforementioned T&L working lunches, a teaching and learning newsletter, coaching group lunches and an optional T&L weekly briefing.

 7. Work out when to move on